jemarq04/bash-argparse/README.md

 # Bash Argument Parser (BAP)

 This repository contains the script necessary to implement argument parsing in your bash script.
-All that needs to be done is to move `BashArgParse` into your `PATH` and add `source BashArgParse` at the beginning of your bash script.
-If need be, `BashArgParse.end` is provided to clean up the variables and functions defined in `BashArgParse`.
-(For example, if you define a *function* that sources `BashArgParse`, then you would need to `unset` the variables and functions that were defined.
-So you would add `source BashArgParse.end` at the end of your function.)
+All that needs to be done is to move `BashArgParse` into your `PATH` and add `source BashArgParse` at the beginning of your bash script. **NOTE:** This can only be done the main body of a bash script, not in a function call.
+There are calls to `exit` that would exit your terminal if used through a function call.

 ## Using BAP